Article written by Elisa

 Contributed by Norbert – World in Paris

-Blue Beach is one of Nice‘s public beaches, a pebbles beach with a relaxed atmosphere and great views of the turquoise sea.
+Blue Beach is one of Nice‘s public beaches.
+It is a pebble beach with a relaxed atmosphere and great views of the turquoise sea.
 The public part has a shower but no toilets or changing places.

-Blue Beach contains a private beach managed by the Blue Beach Restaurant with umbrellas and sunbeds available for a fee.
-While other restaurants in Nice close during the winter, Blue Beach restaurant is one of locals’ options for a lunch or a French apéritif with friends all year round.
+Blue Beach also has a private beach managed by the Blue Beach Restaurant with umbrellas and sunbeds available for a fee.
+While other restaurants in Nice close during the winter, Blue Beach restaurant is one of the locals’ options for lunch or a French apéritif with friends all year round.

 Next to Blue Beach, there’s a water sports center where people can engage in various activities like water skiing, kayaking, or parasailing.
 Even if this is not your cup of tea, it is fun to watch from your towel while sunbathing.